The Seven Regions of Turkey Showcasing the Geographical Diversity

 Despite being home to Turkey’s most populated city, don’t assume the Marmara region is all about an urban lifestyle because the Bolu Province promotes natural living and Mother Nature.
 This scenic area with blue lakes and green landscapes is a favourite weekend getaway destination for Turks living in big cities like Istanbul and Ankara.

 Another outskirt area, the Gallipoli peninsula, was where World War One’s most crucial battle occurred when the Ottoman army fought off invading allies.
 In nearby Canakkale, excavations uncovered the foundations of Troy’s ancient city, which is considered a Greek mythological myth.
-In 1998, UNESCO added Troy to the World Heritage list.
+In 1998, UNESCO added Troy to the World Heritage list, making Marmara one of the most historically important regions of ancient Turkey.

 2: Aegean Region

 This region, which gets its name from the Aegean Sea, has the longest coastline.
-Thanks to hot summer temperatures, three central provinces, Aydin, Izmir, and Muğla, stand out as strong performers for travellers and ex-pats living and buying homes.
+Thanks to hot summer temperatures and a mild winter, this is one of the key Mediterranean climate regions of Turkey.
+Three central provinces, Aydin, Izmir, and Muğla, stand out as strong performers for travellers and ex-pats living and buying homes.

 kusadasi port city